mslew/personal-website-v2/content/cdiff.md

 ---
-title: An Agent-Based Model of Envionmental Transmission of Clostridioides difficile in Healthcare Settings
+title: 'An Agent-Based Model of Envionmental Transmission of Clostridioides difficile in Healthcare Settings'
 tech:
     - NetLogo
 githubIcon: false